-<informalexample>programlisting> CertID ::= SEQUENCE { hashAlgorithm AlgorithmIdentifier, issuerNameHash OCTET STRING, - Hash of Issuer's DN issuerKey-Hash OCTET STRING, - Hash of Issuers public key serialNumber CertificateSerial-Number } gnutls\ocsp\req\get\extension
+<informalexample>rithmIdentifier, issuerNameHash OCTET STRING, - Hash of Issuer's DN issuerKeyHash OCTET STRING, - Hash of Issuers public key serialNumber CertificateSerialNumber } gnutls\ocsp\req\get\extension indx: Specifies which extension OID to get.
+Use (0) to get the first one.

 Each of the pointers to output variables may be NULL to indicate that the caller is not interested in that value.